Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Clothing

 After the Big 4, clothes are the heaviest chunk of your base weight.
 Many people can reduce weight here by not packing redundant clothing.
 Extra clothes are a luxury, not a necessity.
-For every hiking trip, I only wear one set of hiking clothes and pack one set of sleep clothes.
-I do not pack more clothing for longer trips, with the exception of spare socks and underwear.
+For every hiking trip, I wear one set of hiking clothes and pack one set of sleep clothes.
+I do not pack more clothing for longer trips, with the exception of socks and underwear.

-The layering system of base layer, mid layers (fleece and insulated jacket), and shell layer is extremely versatile and is all you need for 3-season backpacking.
+The layering system of base layer, mid layers (fleece and insulated jacket), and shell layer is all you need for 3-season backpacking.
 If you run cold, pack warmer layers rather than more layers.
 For example, swap out the sun hoodie for a merino wool base layer and bring a heavier-weight fleece or warmer down jacket.
 This is what I do when I go winter backpacking.

-The list below is for 3-season backpacking in alpine and subalpine climates.
+My list below is for 3-season backpacking in alpine and subalpine climates.
 Daytime temperatures are 50-70F.
 Night temperatures are above freezing.

 Base Layer